mukund-kri/fastify-tutorial/09.testing_rest/CHAPTER.md

 1. All testing code goes in the `test` folder.
 2. All test files must end with `.test.js`.
-3. There is a seperate folder for route tests.
+3. There is a separate folder for route tests.
-4. There is a seperate folder for plugin tests.
+4. There is a separate folder for plugin tests.
 (Not covered in this tutorial)
 5. The organization of routes tests mirrors the organization of routes in the `routes` folder.